MonashBioinformaticsPlatform/RNAsik-pipe/docs/roadmap.md

 Because of changes in arg's options will do a minor version bump.

 - include handling of url based samples sheets, i.e `-samplesSheet` flag should handle local based or remote files, just like `-fastaRef` option

-### 1.5.1 Q2 (April) 2018

-- general maintenance and bug fixes
-- start including unit testing in your master branch, once I'm happy with with `unit_test` branch

 ### 1.6.0 Q3 (October/November) 2018